Upcoming events from local churches

 Trinity United Methodist

-PETERSBURG - Trinity United Methodist Church, 215 S. Sycamore St., will begin their Lenten Breakfast Series on March 6.
-The speaker will be Rev. Tom Lester.
-On March 13 the speaker will be Rev. Brian Mallery.
-Breakfast buffet starts at 8:30 a.m. and the speakers begin at 9:30 a.m.
+PETERSBURG - Trinity United Methodist Church, 215 S. Sycamore St., will continue their Lenten Breakfast Series on March 13.
+The speaker will be Rev. Brian Mallery.
+Breakfast starts at 8:30 a.m. and the speakers begin at 9:30 a.m.

 Union Baptist Spring Grove